nix-community/home-manager/docs/manual/installation/nix-darwin.md

 and after a `darwin-rebuild switch` the user eve's environment should include a basic Bash configuration and the packages atool and httpie.

+Home Manager activation runs as part of nix-darwin activation for each configured user.

 If you do not plan on having Home Manager manage your shell configuration then you must add either